-A brainstorming session with the team is always a learning experience.
+Having a brainstorming session with the team is always a learning experience.
 This time, we had a different idea.

-We divided the team into two groups and decided to ask questions to each other for a common product – Phone.
-The only restriction was the questions should be limited to testing of the phone.
+We divided the team into two groups and decided to ask questions to each other about a common product – Phone.
+The only restriction was that the questions should be limited to the testing of the phone.

-And the session ended with interesting unanswered questions and some better ideas to test the phone.
+The session ended with interesting unanswered questions and some better ideas to test the phone.

-Why Do the Testers Ask Questions And Why It Is Important To Do So?
+Why Do the Testers Ask Questions And Why It Is Important To Do So

 Being a tester, we know how the real world works when it comes to delivery and timeline pressure.

-Even when there is no pressure, having clear and crisp requirement document is not something every tester can dream of.
+Even when there is no pressure, having a clear and crisp requirement document is not something every tester can dream of.
 And in both above mentioned situations, testers are prone to assume: when there is no data available and decisions are to be made, assumptions are natural.

 Recommended read => How to Deal With Bad Requirements as a Tester